 There are all sorts of underlying psychological issues that form our opinions about money and how we view credit.
 Those opinions and impressions can be manipulated by marketers and creditors to subconsciously lead you to be attracted to the credit offer at hand.
 For past articles on this, click here.

-The advertising is designed by highly educated and trained experts to draw you in with images of attractive people living lush or happy moments without a care in the world for repaying the debt.
+Highly educated and trained experts design the advertising to draw you in with images of attractive people living lush or happy moments without a care in the world for repaying the debt.

 One of the people that was a leader in the field of identifying why we make decisions driven by forces outside of our control was Thorstein Veblen.
 In his best-known book, The Theory of the Leisure Class (1899), Veblen coined the concept of conspicuous consumption and conspicuous leisure.